Liberty Ma Mya Yin: Life

-She was secretly married to Mahn Nyut U Maung Galay, a wealthy businessman and MP in the Legislative Council of Burma.
+She was married to U Maung Galay, a wealthy businessman and MP in the Legislative Council of Burma.

 Later career

 Mya Yin's popularity was universal, including the general public, government officials and the elite.
-At one point her anyeint had to be booked and partially paid for a year in advance, and donors needed to choose their days depending on when she was free.
-Among her admirers were Sir Joseph Augustus Maung Gyi and U Thant.
+At one point, her anyeint had to be booked and partially paid for a year in advance, and donors needed to choose their days depending on when she was free.
+Her fans included Sir Joseph Augustus Maung Gyi and U Thant.

-She performed hundreds of songs; some of the best known were "Tone Kyaw Ma", "U Thawun Kyaung", "Ahlushin" and "Shwe Pyi Soe".
-She also produced gramophone records, including "Moonlight Glory", "Padonma Shwekyar", "Khint Thabaw", "Maung Maung's Shwekye", "Htin Thalone" and "Okay, Sait Taku Yote Koze".
+She performed hundreds of songs; some of the best known were "Tohn-kyaw Ma", "U Thawun-Kyaung", "Ahlushin" and "Shwe Pyi Soe".
+She also produced gramophone records, including "Moonlight Glory", "Padonma Shwe-Kya", "Khint Thabaw", "Maung Maung's Shwekye", "Htin Thalohn" and "Okay, Seik-Tagu Yok-Koze".

 Death and legacy

 Mya Yin died on 29 April 1945 of malaria while fleeing conflict in Burma during World War II.
+She was 41.

 In recognition of her prominence as a Burmese artist, a bronze statue of her stands before the National Theatre of Mandalay.